telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 previous_url: /html5-webforms-report-viewer-customizing-custom-parameter-editor
 ---

-# Creating Custom Parameter Editors in the HTML5 WebForms Report Viewer
+# Custom Parameter Editors in the HTML5 WebForms Report Viewer

 The article elaborates how to change the default editors for visible parameters in the HTML5 Viewer's Parameters Area.